-Queuing systems that are configured using non-fixed guides (e.g., ropes or retractable bands) are difficult and even hazardous to use for people with vision loss.
+Queuing systems that are configured using non-fixed guides (e.g., ropes or retractable bands) are difficult and even hazardous to use for people impacted by blindness.
 Such systems present several problems:

 - They are often located in the middle of an open area and are difficult to detect with a long cane.

-- People with vision loss may have difficulty determining where the line starts within the queuing system.
+- People impacted by blindness may have difficulty determining where the line starts within the queuing system.

-- People with vision loss may find it hard to know when the line is moving.
+- People impacted by blindness may find it hard to know when the line is moving.

 - Guide dogs can be easily bumped at travel terminals when people are waiting in line with baggage and carts.

-- People with vision loss may find it hard to know where an available service person is located when they get to the front of the line.
+- People impacted by blindness may find it hard to know where an available service person is located when they get to the front of the line.
 This problem is compounded when service personnel can’t see the front of the line from their workstations.

 A solution to some of these problems is to create a detectable path through the queuing area using a surface material of a different texture, such as carpeting on a tile floor.
 The queuing path should also be colour contrasted to the surrounding floor surface.